symfony/symfony-docs/best_practices/creating-the-project.rst

 .. tip::

-    If you are using Symfony 2.6 or a newer version, the ``AppBundle`` bundle is already generated for you.
-If you are using an older Symfony version, you can generate it by hand executing this command:
+    If your Symfony installation doesn't come with a pre-generated ``AppBundle``, you can generate it by hand executing this command:

     .. code-block:: bash